Follow Natural Life Energy

 High fiber foods help prevent the formation of intestinal pouches (diverticula) which trap waste in the colon and produce toxins which are the introduced in the bloodstream and entire body.

-Juicing veggies and fruits removes the fiber we need to promote a healthy digestive system.
+Juicing vegetables and fruits removes the fiber we need to promote a healthy digestive system.

 Blending | Juicing and the Absorption of Nutrients Through the Small Intestine

-Juicing veggies and fruits do allow nutrients to be more easily absorbed through the walls of the small intestine and into the bloodstream.
-This absorption happens quicker because the veggies and fruits have been broken down to mainly water and nutrients.
+Juicing vegetables and fruits does allow nutrients to be more easily absorbed through the walls of the small intestine and into the bloodstream.
+This absorption happens quicker because the vegetables and fruits have been broken down to mainly water and nutrients.
 At first glance this may look good, but looking deeper into the process as a holistic process, other areas suffer.

 Alternative medicine advocates that high amounts of diary products we eat and the lack of fiber we consume contribute to a buildup of mucoid lining the intestines.
 This harmful mucus-like material and food residue coat the small intestine making it more difficult to absorb nutrients from the foods passing through the small intestine.
 Juicing may help the mucoid lined small intestine absorb more nutrients, which is beneficial in the short-run, but the lack of fiber helps to promote continual building of the mucoid condition, which hurts us in the long-run.